kragen/derctuo/markdown/pyrolysis-3d-printing.md

-Ferromagnetic fillers like powdered iron can make a ferromagnetic bulk material with low electrical conductivity, but ceramic binders can maintain dimensions at different temperatures more precisely than the usual organic binders used for powdered-iron cores; also, iron's Curie temperature is 770°, which many ceramics can withstand easily, but organic binders can't even approach.
-(And cobalt's is 1115°!)
+Ferromagnetic fillers like powdered iron can make a ferromagnetic bulk material with low electrical conductivity, but ceramic binders can maintain dimensions at different temperatures more precisely than the usual organic binders used for powdered-iron cores; also, iron’s Curie temperature is 770°, which many ceramics can withstand easily, but organic binders can’t even approach.
+(And cobalt’s is 1115°!)

 The cheapest possible combinations would be sugar or flour with quartz sand or glass fiber, but at least in my low-temperature,